domwakeling/pen-test-docker/README.md

 1. Open a second terminal and navigate to the `src` folder on your computer
 1. In the second terminal use `python3 TCPclient.py`

-We have mapped port 444 between the Docker container and the local computer, so connection messages will show up.
+This will work because we've mapped port 444 between the Docker container and the host.

 ### Scanner

+#### Running Docker-ised

+You can either:
+1. Run the image in terminal mode using `docker run -it pen-test`
+1. At the terminal, run `./scanner.py` or `python3 scanner.py`

+Or you can run the scanner directly from the image using `docker run -it pen-test python3 scanner.py`

-#### Running locally
+#### Running Locally

 If you are going to run the port-scanner locally, you will need to:
-1. install python modules with `pip3 install -r requirements.txt`
+1. Install python modules with `pip3 install -r requirements.txt`
-1. install `nmap` using `apt install nmap` (or whatever package manager you use)
+1. Install `nmap` using `apt install nmap` (or whatever package manager you use)

+You may have permission issues with the scanner, in which case you can `sudo` the `scanner.py`.
+If you are using a virtual environment `sudo` to your virtual python3.

 ---